ppiekaj/gas_consumption/README.md

 # Prediction of gas consumption

-An example of using XGBoost regressor and simple neural network for predicting gas consumption for one gas recipient.
+An example of using XGBoost regressor and a simple neural network for predicting gas consumption for one gas recipient.
 Train data: 2019.01.01 - 2021.10.20
 Test data: 2021.11.01 - 2022.02.28